QuilonQuest/ProximaNet/README.md

 - Limited scalability for print media messaging systems
 - Lack of authenticity of advertisements and adverts

-# Solution
-- Time Tokenisation of print media content
-- Conversion of print media into non fungible tokens

 ## Technology
 - Ethereum - NEAR - Cross Chain Shard Rainbow Bridge
 - Tokenisation of Advertisements into Fractional NFT